One third of your life if spent working, amounting to about 90,000 hours. I’m beyond the half-way point now, about 45,000 hours into it.

 Don’t let work define who you are.
 Use your vacation.

 Successful technologies often begin as hobbies.
 Jacques Cousteau invented scuba diving because he enjoyed exploring caves.
 The Wright brothers invented flying as a relief from the monotony of their normal business of selling and repairing bicycles.Freeman Dyson

 Find a hobby, and spend enough time at it to get good enough to teach it to someone else.
 You should be good enough for someone else to pay to learn what you know!

 Many years ago, I loved to practice yoga and would often go to a yoga studio 5–6 days a week while I was working insane hours.
 One day, after almost 7 years of practice, I decided to take the leap and become a teacher.

 This required significant investment in time and money to complete the training.
 Making it even trickier, was that I was rising up the corporate ladder in my career.
 I didn’t think I had the time to teach yoga.

 I decided to start teaching anyway.
 After hundreds of hours of training (and thousands of hours of practice), I taught my first class at a small community center.
 Some days no-one showed.
 Other days I’d have a whopping three students!

-I ended up teaching over 500 classes over five years, mostly at Shakti Vinyasa.
+I ended up teaching over 500 classes over five years, mostly at Shakti Vinyasa in the Seattle Area.
 I learned how to conduct workshops.
 I taught individuals and large groups.
 I taught complete beginners and other master-level yoga teachers.
 I learned how to modify poses for pregnant women, people recovering from surgery and athletes preparing for big contests.
-I even played a supporting role in a Yoga DVD!
+I even played a supporting role in a few Yoga DVDs!

 Find a hobby and cultivate it.
 You will become a more interesting person, and better at your career.